Question 7: Have you appointed an experienced project manager?

 21 Ways to Excel at Project Management

-Good Practice: An experienced project manager should lead the project on a daily basis.
+Good Practice: An experienced project manager should lead the project.
 For large projects, this should be a dedicated and full-time role.
-Full-time and dedicated resource will ensure that a continuous focus is kept on moving the project forward.
+Full-time and dedicated resource will make sure that a continuous focus is kept on moving the project forward.